uc-cdis/fence/docs/dbgap_info.md

 ## Consent Groups

-Fence contains a configuration for whether or not to parse consent codes.
+Fence contains a configuration for whether or not to parse consent codes (at the time of writing, it is `parse_consent_code` in the `dbGaP` block).

+> NOTE: Reference the `config-default.yaml` for current configuration options and further details.

 When parsing consent codes, the authorization resources a user is given access to will be in the form `study_id.consent_group` (ex: `phs001826.c2`).

 ### Consent Group `c999` Handling